Appias olferna

-Appias olferna, the eastern striped albatross or Bengal albatross, is a butterfly in the genus Appias of the family Pieridae.
+Appias olferna, the eastern striped albatross or Bengal albatross, is a species of butterfly in the family Pieridae.
 The species was first described by Charles Swinhoe in 1890.

 Distribution

 Appias olferna is native to southern Asia and south-western Oceania.

 The species is found from Bengal to Assam in India; in Myanmar, Laos, and Vietnam in Indochina; and on Christmas Island off Australia.